 - An EKG records the patient's heart rate.

 - Blood and urine tests check for infection, test kidney and liver function, or get information about the patient's overall health.
-Caregivers may also check drug or alcohol levels.
+Healthcare providers may also check drug or alcohol levels.

 - An x-ray takes pictures of the patient's chest to check for infection in the lungs.

-When should you or the patient contact his caregiver?
+When should you or the patient contact his healthcare provider?

 - You or the patient has questions or concerns about his condition or care.

-When should you or the patient seek immediate care or call 911?
+When should you or the patient seek immediate care?

 - The patient has trouble breathing.

 - The patient has tremors or a seizure.

 - The patient is depressed, violent, or has thoughts of suicide.